 Substance use can cause mood swings or symptoms of mental illness, such as depression or anxiety.
 While under the influence, a person’s judgment and ability to think may become impaired.
 In some cases, a person may become suspicious, paranoid or have hallucinations.

 From legal drugs like alcohol to illicit drugs and prescription medications, the range of substances that are used in the Memphis area is wide.

 Illicit drugs are illegal to purchase, possess or use.
 Some of the most addictive substances the country faces today, such as heroin and fentanyl, are illicit drugs.

 - Synthetic cannabinoids (“fake weed”)

-Prescription drug abuse begins in several ways, the most common of which is using a medication in a nonmedical way to self-medicate or to get high.
+Prescription drug use begins in several ways, the most common of which is using a medication in a nonmedical way to self-medicate or to get high.

-Commonly abused prescription drugs that may be abused in Memphis include:
+Commonly used prescription drugs that may be used in Memphis include: